davidecavestro/arpa-veneto-weather/README.md

 This integration adds support for retrieving the Forecast data from the [Arpav bulletin endpoint](https://api.arpa.veneto.it/REST/v1/bollettini_meteo_simboli_en) and current conditions from [Arpav meteogram endpoint](https://api.arpa.veneto.it/REST/v1/meteo_meteogrammi_tabella).

-For this integration you must choose an Arpav forecast zone for forecast data and a weather station for currnet conditions.
+For this integration you must choose an Arpav forecast zone for forecast data and a weather station for current conditions.

 #### This integration will set up the following platforms.